Skip to main content

 To improve the quality of rental properties in New Zealand, landlords need to meet the healthy homes standards.

-Meet the healthy homes standards
+Required healthy homes standards

-- Healthy homes — Tenancy Services
+Healthy homes compliance — Tenancy Services

 Why the standards exist